transdigiware/blockchain/howto/backup-restore.md

 Because the process for taking a snapshot is the same for all nodes, only one set of instructions is shown here.
 {: tip}

-After your node is provisioned, you can get the persistent volumes that are associated with it and the namespace<blockchain-sw-251>project</blockchain-sw-251> the component is deployed into by issuing:
+After your node is provisioned, you can get the persistent volumes that are associated with it and the namespace the component is deployed into by issuing:

 ```